Your Northern Ireland Travel Blog Guide

 One of the most loved seafood restaurants in Northern Ireland is the Mourne Seafood Bar in Belfast and Dundrum.
 It’s a place to visit if you want to enjoy fresh local seafood that isn’t too expensive.
 The seafood restaurant is unique because of the fact they source all their shellfish from their own shellfish beds.
-I was definitely a converted seafood fan after dinning here.
+I was definitely a converted seafood fan after dining here.
 Even if you’re not a fan of seafood I recommend giving this place a try as I did.

 Last on the list of my favourite restaurants in Northern Ireland is Vanilla in Newcastle.
 Vanilla offers a relaxing dining experience that’s met with beautiful views of the sea.
 The food here is incredible with a dedicated team behind it all.
 Their tapas and wine menu is the best, offering a modern twist on dishes.
-If you’re looking try new and exciting food then make your way to Vanilla in Newcastle.
+If you’re looking to try new and exciting food then make your way to Vanilla in Newcastle.

 Northern Ireland is filled with lots of amazing restaurants all with different styles and tastes to suit everyone.
-These are just a few of the ones I recommend check out but you could spend your whole time travelling around and trying all the different eateries.
+These are just a few of the ones I recommend checking out but you could spend your whole time travelling around and trying all the different eateries.

-If you would like to no more about Irish dishes and cuisine the check out the following blog.
+If you would like to no more about Irish dishes and cuisine check out the following blog.